-Gain or loss on retirement or sale of property, plant and equipment is reflected in Other expenses, net in the Consolidated Statements of Operations.
-There were no material write-offs in 2023, 2022 or 2021.
+Gain or loss on retirement or sale of property, plant and equipment is reflected in Other expense (income), net in the Consolidated Statements of Operations.
+There were no material write-offs in 2024, 2023 or 2022.

 Goodwill

 Goodwill is tested for impairment annually as of September 30, or whenever events or changes in circumstances indicate that the fair value of a reporting unit with goodwill is below its carrying amount.